neovibrant/ubuntu-dual-boot-encrypted/README.md

 control  luks-7a09c...
 ```

-Replace `luks-7a09c...` with what label was generated for your device.
+The `luks-7a09c...` should be replaced with what label was generated for your device.
 Use that value in the following instructions.

 ##### Linux partitions within LUKS

-Normally, what we have so far should be OK, but I also want a swap partition within LUKS.
-If you don't expect your computer to need much swap, you can skip this step.
+Normally, what we have so far should be OK, but we also want a swap partition within LUKS.
+If you don't expect your computer to need much swap, you can skip this step (Ubuntu will use a file for swap).

 Switching to the terminal again, we need to redo the LUKS volumes: